ustaxes/UsTaxes/docs/ARCHITECTURE.md

 ### PDF Export

-Supported tax forms are included in the source control of this repository. [src/irsForms/](../src/irsForms/) includes all schedules that can be filled by this project.
+Supported federal and state forms are included in the source control of this repository. [src/irsForms/](../src/irsForms/) includes all federal forms that can be filled by this project.
 Each of these schedule definitions implements this interface:

 ```ts
 export default interface Form {